kipply/blog/blog/content/endorsed/no-not-good-enough.md

 So yeah, falling behind is a thing.
 One path is to just accept it with the other less-measurable experiences you have achieved, another is to convince yourself that it's not quite as real as one might think.

-Once you get out of school, the different axis on which you can succeed grows quickly.
+Once you get out of school, the number of different axes on which you can succeed grows quickly.
 Some may end up caring only about their salary, others on their social lives, others on their ability to start a family.
 It gets drastically harder to compare who is more successful, if you were even worried about that in the first place.
 The farther I get away from the school-scene the more apparent it is that I am not behind on valuable experiences.

+### Joy affects your success
+I wish I could point to some source here, but hopefully you already believe me a bit?
+If you enjoy your work, you can be better at it.
+That means that if you think you're good at school and not that great at having a job, but also you hate school - you might have a better chance than you think.

 ----